aresio/fst-pso/README.md

 If you need any information about FST-PSO please write to: nobile@disco.unimib.it

-FST-PSO requires two packages: pyfuzzy and numpy.
-Please note that pyfuzzy also requires the ANTLR3 python runtime.
+FST-PSO requires two packages: miniful and numpy.

 [1] Nobile, Cazzaniga, Besozzi, Colombo, Mauri, Pasi, "Fuzzy Self-Tuning PSO:
 A Settings-Free Algorithm for Global Optimization", Swarm & Evolutionary